1962 Isly massacre

 The 1962 Isly massacre was an incident during the Algerian War when French Army soldiers opened fire on a crowd of Pied-Noir demonstrators marching in support of France's control over Algeria on 26 March 1962.
-In response to news of the signing of the Évian Accords, which ended the Algerian War in favour of Algeria's independence, crowds of anti-independence Pied-Noirs marched throughout Algiers, denouncing the treaty's terms.
+Following the army's blockade of Bab El Oued, which served as the headquarters of the Organisation armée secrète (OAS), the OAS called for massive demonstrations to force an end to the blockade.
+In response to the call, as well as news of the signing of the Évian Accords, which ended the Algerian War by confirming Algeria's independence, crowds of anti-independence Pied-Noirs marched throughout Algiers, denouncing the treaty.

-45 French troops from the 4th Tirailleur Regiment manning a roadblock opened fire at a crowd of demonstrators who were marching towards the neighbourhood of Bab El Oued, killing between 50 and 80 Pied-Noir civilians.
+A 45-man detachment of the French Army's 4th Tirailleur Regiment, most of whom were conscripted Algerian Muslims, manning a roadblock panicked and opened fire on a crowd of demonstrators who were marching towards the neighbourhood of Bab El Oued, killing between 50 and 80 Pied-Noir civilians.
 In response to news of the massacre, Pied-Noirs began a mass exodus from Algeria to Metropolitan France.
-On 26 January 2022, French president Emmanuel Macron formally acknowledged the massacre at the Élysée Palace.
+On 26 January 2022, President of France Emmanuel Macron formally acknowledged the massacre, which he described as "unforgivable".

 Background

 Algeria was gradually incorporated into the French colonial empire after France began a military conquest in 1830.
 The region became known as French Algeria, and hundreds of thousands of European immigrants known as Pied-Noirs (Black Feet), the vast majority of whom were of French descent, began to immigrate to the colony.
-By the mid-20th century, there were approximately a million Pied-Noirs residing in French Algeria, with most having been born in North Africa instead of Europe; cumulatively, they formed roughly ten percent of Algeria's population in the mid-1950's.
+By the mid-20th century, there were approximately a million Pied-Noirs residing in French Algeria, with most having been born in North Africa instead of Europe; cumulatively, they formed roughly ten percent of Algeria's population in the mid-1950s.

 On 1 November 1954, the anti-colonial National Liberation Front (FLN) launched a series of attacks against military, police and civilian targets, sparking the Algerian War.
 The FLN carried out guerrilla operations against the French authorities, who responded by waging a brutal military counterinsurgency.
 After seven years of fighting, president of France Charles de Gaulle signed the Évian Accords with the FLN's provisional government on 18 March 1962, ending the war; the treaty proved unpopular with most Pied-Noirs, who supported continued French rule in Algeria.